An iOS Push Certificate or Token is required for push notification delivery to all iOS mobile apps.

 - Your Xcode project should have the Push Notification capability added.
 Otherwise your project may not be shown in the Apple Developer Center.

-If your App does not have an existing App ID or Provisioning Profile setup in your Apple Developer Account, then start with below Optional - Provisioning Profiles step.
+If your App does not have an existing App ID or Provisioning Profile setup, then login to your Paid Apple Developer Account and navigate to Certificates, Identifiers & Profiles->Identifiers and select the Blue + button.

 Previous Certificate Revokation